-Being dominant is a personality trait of having a decisive role in the relationship.
-The dominant partner in relationships holds the control, and they sanction most of the ongoings of the relationship.
+Well, being dominant is a personality trait of having a decisive role in the relationship.
+The dominant partner in relationships holds control, and they sanction most of the ongoings of the relationship.

 A marriage or relationship is never 50/50.
 It is always 100/100, with both the partners going the extra mile to help it last.
 Having a dominant role in a relationship comes with a lot of responsibility.